daniel1820815/daniel1820815.github.io/_posts/2022-07-xx-clus22-wrap-up.md

 ### LTRCRT-2000 - Building Config Change Confidence with Cisco Modeling Labs and NetDevOps

 The four hour lab session was so much fun.

+Manage network configuration in the Git version control system.
+2. Leverage network test scripts using the pyATS framework and Cisco Modeling Labs APIs.
+3. Build a Continuous Integration / Continuous Deployment (CI/CD) pipeline definition that will automatically deploy network changes using Ansible into a virtual network provided by CML.
+4. Run the pyATS test scripts to validate the changes.
+5. Deploy the same configuration into production.

 ### IBOCRT-2003 - Everything You Wanted to Know About the Cisco Certified DevNet Expert but Were Afraid to Ask